urbandrone/futils/examples/ex06-monoids.md

 ### Combining monoids
 Now for the fun part: `nodesValid` returns us a list of booleans.
 From the tabel of monoidal values written above, we can see that boolean values form a monoidal semigroup, and that we can use the `All` and `Any` monoid with them.

-What we want is a function which takes a monoid constructor, a function from String to list of Bool which returns a function which takes a hashmap of selector:validator pairs and returns a monoid with the final result.
+What we want is a function which takes a Monoid constructor, a function from String to list of Bool which returns a function which takes a hashmap of selector:validator pairs and returns a Monoid with the final result.

 In other words:
 ```javascript